Madeline-Shao/tiers-of-the-kingdom/README.md

 To run the command line app, run
 `python3 app.py`

-For testing purposes,the admin login information is as follows:
+For testing purposes,the admin login information for the app is as follows:

-username: `testuser`
+username: `testuser`\
 password: `testpw`